Symbols

 - BUS, Write the CD-image to a CD

-- bzImage, Different types of kernel images
+- bzImage, Kernel Components (201.1), Different types of kernel images

 C

-- caching-only nameserver,
+- caching-only nameserver, A caching-only name server

-- Carnegie Mellon,
+- Carnegie Mellon, Description

 - CD-ROM filesystem, Creating an image for a CD-ROM